jgmejilla/jgmejilla/README.md

 I'm a 3rd year Computer Science 💻 undergraduate studying at the University of the Philippines – Diliman.

-Lately, I've been dabbling in Data Science and Web Development—I aim to leverage these interests into **meaningful projects** that would, hopefully, tackle real-world problems.

 ## 🔭 Showcase
 > Here are some projects I've worked on!
 - 📈 This [data science project](https://tes-birth-rate.vercel.app) on the relationship between *poverty* and *parenting*.